SupravaModak/Portfolio/README.md

 # Portfolio
-My portfolio having my resume , linkedin and github account
+My portfolio having my resume , linkedin and github account and also displays the projects I have done.